 Christine Sherwood – Administrator

-To date the charity has successfully delivered a number of projects including the Dukesfield Smelters and Carriers Project (a project which links the North Pennines lead mines with early industrial Tyneside and is a partnership with two Parish Councils) and the North Pennines Walking Festival (a programme of walks and events right across the North Pennines AONB at the end of September and beginning of October each year).
+To date the charity has successfully delivered a number of projects including the Dukesfield Smelters and Carriers Project (a project which links the North Pennines lead mines with early industrial Tyneside and is a partnership with two Parish Councils) and the North Pennines Walking Festival (a programme of walks and events across the North Pennines during 2015, 2016 and 2018).
 In partnership with the area’s local authorities the Friends also run a ‘Donate-a-Gate’ scheme under which individuals or organisations can pay for a difficult stile on a well-used footpath to be replaced by a gate, thereby improving access for all to the countryside.

 Our usual approach to projects is to create a dedicated Steering Group for each one, reporting to the Board.
 Appropriate and agreed responsibility is delegated to each Steering Group to plan and oversee a project and to ensure strong local engagement is retained, but ultimate accountability rests with the Friends of the North Pennines Board.